jgibbons-cp/datadog/kubernetes/nginx-ingress/README.md

 The [Nginx Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/) is "an implementation of a Kubernetes Ingress Controller for NGINX and NGINX Plus.....
 The Ingress is a Kubernetes resource that lets you configure an HTTP load balancer for applications running on Kubernetes, represented by one or more Services.
 Such a load balancer is necessary to deliver those applications to clients outside of the Kubernetes cluster."

 - [Instructions](https://learn.microsoft.com/en-us/azure/aks/ingress-basic?tabs=azure-cli#basic-configuration)
-- Managed k8s used - AKS which is where these instrutions were tested with Azure AKS
+- Managed k8s used - AKS which is where these instrutions were tested
 - Knote application used in example - [knote](https://github.com/jgibbons-cp/datadog/tree/main/kubernetes/nodejs_tracing/dockerfile_configuration) or relative to this repo ```../../kubernetes/nodejs_tracing/dockerfile_configuration/```
   - Deploy:
     ```